yennanliu/CS_basics/doc/faq/faq_kafka.md

 ### 1''') Explain how does zookeeper (ZK) work in kafka ? how kafka interact with offset via ZK ?

 ### 2) How does kafka implement `exactly once` ?
+- please check below ` Idempotence (冪等性)`, ` transactional (事務性)`
+- TL;DR
+	- PID (producer ID), sequence number
+	- transaction

 ### 3) How kafka avoid data missing ?
 - Producer
+	- Via `ACK`
 	- Can use `sync`, `async` mode send data to kafka
 	- Mode
-	- Sync mode
+		- Sync
 			- send a batch data to kafka, wait for kafka's response
 				- producer wait 10 sec (?), if no ACK response, mark as failure
 				- producer retry 3 times (?), if no ACK response, mark as failure
-	- Async mode
+		- Async
 			- send a batch data to kafka, ONLY offer a `callback()` method
 			- save data in producer's buffer first, buffer size is about 20k
 			- if meat threshold, then can send data (to kafka)
 			- size of batch data is about 500
 			- NOTE : if there is no ACK from kafka broker, but producer buffer is full, developer can decide mechanisms whether clean buffer or not (programmatically)
-- Producer
+- Broker
-	- Use `Partition replicas` avoid data missing
+	- Via `Partition replicas` avoid data missing
 - Consumer
 	- Each consumer record/maintain its own offset. can avoid data missing
 	- We can save offset on client's file system, DB, Redis...